osgirl/Book-Scraper/README.md

 * ON ERROR: If the --persistent argument is provided, the program will reload the scraper starting at step 2.
 Otherwise, the program will terminate.
 * ON INTERRUPT: Usually caused by 'ctrl + c'.
 The scraper will terminate and can be resumed at a later time.

+### Connection

+### Data Structures

+### Logger

 ## Generated Files
+During the scraping process, several files are generated and renamed in peculiar ways.
+This section is here to explain the intricasies of this process.

 ## Use cases